slawinski/developers-brew/README.md

 SET DEBUG=express-locallibrary-tutorial:* & npm start
 http://localhost:3000/
 ```
+I decided to use Sass preprocessor and Handlebars as template engine.
+Don't ask me why, they just happened to caugh my eye first and I just stuck with them.

+### Item number two - The task runner

+By reading and watching quite a lot of tutorials on Gulp I managed to introduce a couple of tasks like:
+- concatenating and minifying scripts and styles,
+- cleaning up static files and building new ones,
+- watching over changes in the files.

+### Item number three - The version control

+It was long overdue but I finally caught up with the version control using git.
+It's not so scary anymore but I still do not fully understand all those 'forks' and 'branches'.

+## Some commands just in case I will forget them

 Here's a cheat-sheet on how to configure, add, commit, push and pull from github (hey, don't laugh.
 I'm new at this):
 ```